AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_47.md

 ### Job Description
-Job Title: Digital Media Coordinator
+Job Title: Hotel Operations Manager

-Location: Victoria, Australia
+Location: Tamil Nadu, India

-Industry: Media
+Industry: Hospitality

-Salary Range: $40,000 - $50,000
+Salary Range: $60,000 - $70,000 per annum

-Notice Period: 2 months
+Notice Period: 3 months

 Job Summary:
-We are seeking a creative and driven Digital Media Coordinator to join our dynamic team in Victoria.
-The ideal candidate will have a strong background in social media management and photography, along with excellent communication skills.
-As a Digital Media Coordinator, you will be responsible for managing our brand's online presence, creating engaging content, and promoting our services across various social media platforms.
+We are seeking a dedicated and experienced Hotel Operations Manager to oversee the daily operations of our esteemed hotel located in Tamil Nadu.
+The ideal candidate will possess strong skills in hotel management, reservation software, and customer service, ensuring an exceptional experience for our guests.

 Key Responsibilities:
+- Manage front office operations, including reservations, guest services, and concierge services.
+- Implement and maintain reservation software systems to optimize booking efficiency.
+- Coordinate with housekeeping, maintenance, and food and beverage departments to ensure seamless operations.
+- Monitor guest feedback and implement improvements based on detailed attention to guest experiences.
-- Develop and execute social media strategies across platforms including Facebook, Instagram, Twitter, and LinkedIn to enhance brand visibility and engagement.
+- Develop and enforce standard operating procedures to enhance service quality and operational efficiency.
-- Capture high-quality photographs for use in social media campaigns, website content, and promotional materials.
-- Manage the organization’s WordPress website, ensuring content is up-to-date, visually appealing, and optimized for SEO.
-- Collaborate with team members to create compelling multimedia content that resonates with our target audience.
-- Monitor social media analytics to assess the performance of campaigns and adjust strategies accordingly.
-- Communicate effectively with team members, clients, and stakeholders to ensure alignment on project goals and deliverables.
-- Stay updated on industry trends and best practices in social media and digital marketing.

-Required Skills:
-- Proven experience in social media management and familiarity with various social media platforms.
-- Strong photography skills and proficiency in editing software.
-- Experience with WordPress for website content management.
-- Excellent verbal and written communication skills.
-- Ability to work collaboratively in a fast-paced environment and manage multiple projects.
+- Provide training and support to staff to promote adaptability and a strong team environment.

-Preferred Qualifications:
+Qualifications:
-- Bachelor’s degree in Marketing, Communications, Media Studies, or a related field.
+- Bachelor’s degree in Hotel Management or a related field.
-- Experience with digital marketing tools and analytics platforms.
+- Minimum of 5 years of experience in hotel operations, with at least 2 years in a managerial role.
+- Proficient in reservation software and Microsoft Office Suite.
+- Strong time management skills with the ability to prioritize tasks effectively.
+- Excellent communication and interpersonal skills to foster a positive work environment.

+Skills:
+- Hotel Management
+- Reservation Software
+- Time Management
+- Adaptability
+- Attention to Detail

 Benefits:
-- Competitive salary based on experience.
+- Competitive salary within the specified range.
+- Health and wellness benefits.
-- Opportunity for professional development and growth within the company.
+- Opportunities for professional development and career advancement.
-- Flexible working hours and a supportive team environment.
+- A dynamic and supportive work environment focused on employee satisfaction.

-To apply, please submit your resume and a portfolio showcasing your photography and social media management work.
+Application Process:
+Interested candidates are invited to submit their resume and a cover letter detailing their experience and qualifications.
+Please include examples of how you have demonstrated adaptability and attention to detail in your previous roles.

+We look forward to welcoming a passionate Hotel Operations Manager to our team!
 --------------------------------------------------
 ### Cosine Distance
--0.6933
+0.3170